IslandViewPTA/islandview-pta-site/content/shop.md

 callToAction: true

 ---
-## Purchase Island Views shirts, bags and other spirit wear!
+## Purchase Island Views shirts, sweatshirts and other spirit wear!

 The Island View PTA uses funds raised to provide resources and activities for the Students and Teachers of Island View Elementary.